ppicas/error_trace/README.md

 introduced by `await Future.delayed` has caused the loss of that part of the call stack.
 This makes it harder to understand the sequence of events that led to the error.

-To preserve the complete stack trace across asynchronous operations we transform the above code by using `error_trace` in the following way:
+To preserve the complete stack trace across asynchronous calls we transform the above code by using `error_trace` in the following way:

 ```dart
 Future<void> fetchData() async {